beagleworks/iCUERestarter/README.en.md

 1. Press `Win + R` to open "Run"
 2. Type `shell:startup` and press Enter
 3. Create a shortcut to `iCUERestarter.exe` in the opened folder

+## Usage Notes

+The keyboard may not be recognized on the first attempt.
+If this happens, please restart iCUE 2-3 times by left-clicking again.

 ## License